SeLub/chat-app/README.md

 - Visual recognition and image reasoning
 - Image captioning and question answering
 - Compatible with llama3.2-vision, llava, and other vision models
+- Professional message layout with image thumbnails and filename display
+- Click thumbnails to view full-size images in modal

 ### Web Content Processing
 - Automatic URL detection in messages